 The Michigan Department of Health and Human Services and Michigan Suicide Prevention Commission collaborated to launch a social media campaign related to addressing lethal means.
 Lethal means are the mechanisms people might use in a suicide attempt that are likely to result in serious injury or death.
-The term "lethal" is important because some methods are more harmful or destructive than others (Suicide Awareness Voices of Education, n.d.)
-(Suicide Awareness Voices of Education, n.d.).
+The term "lethal" is important because some methods are more harmful or destructive than others (Suicide Awareness Voices of Education, n.d.).
 Reducing access to lethal means falls within the societal protective factors that have been found to reduce the likelihood that an individual at risk of suicidal behavior will be negatively affected and or impacted by that risk.
-In fact, research shows that approximately 90% of attempters who survive a nonfatal attempt will not go on to die by suicide thereafter (Suicide Awareness Voices of Education, n.d.).
+In fact, research shows that approximately 90% of people who attempt suicide and live, will not go on to end their life by suicide and 70% of people who attempt suicide will never make another attempt on their life.
+(Harvard T.H.
+Chan School of Public Health, n.d.).

 Recognizing that September is National Suicide Prevention Month, the social media campaign was launched on September 5th, 2021, and ran on social media platforms such as Facebook, Instagram, Reddit, and Twitter until September 30th, 2021.
-Although the geographical area and the intended target audience was all Michiganders age 18 and up statewide, the focus of the campaign was on males 20-50 years old.
-Materials from the Social Media Campaign can be found in Appendix X
+Although the geographical area and the intended target audience was all Michiganders aged 18 and up, the focus of the campaign was on males 20-50 years old.
+Materials from the Social Media Campaign can be found in Appendix 4.

-Table X: Suicide Prevention Commission Social Media Campaign Analytics
+Table 7: Suicide Prevention Commission Social Media Campaign Analytics

-Social Media Impressions Delivered Clicks Engagement
+Social Media Impressions Delivered Impressions Delivered Clicks Engagement

 Platform

 Facebook/Instagram 2,563,480 16,955 21,541

 Twitter 666,982 237 6,081

 Total 3,230,462 17,192 27,622